datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

-# The purpose of data science
+# The Purpose of Data Science

 Data science is the process of making senses of data.
 A data science problem can be broken down into the following four-step process: